Armenian Soviet Socialist Republic: Economy

-Under the centralized economy, the Armenian republic imposed a ban on private property—beginning in the late 1920s, privately owned farms in Armenia were collectivized and placed under the directive of the state, which was often met with active resistance from the peasantry.
-The government collectively owned the means of production, divided into state property and cooperative and collective-farm property.
+Beginning under Stalin, Soviet Armenia operated on a planned economy, in which private property was banned.
+The government collectively owned the means of production, divided into state property and cooperative and collective farm property.
 The economic life of the republic was determined and guided by the state economic plan.

-In the nascent Soviet Armenia, 80 percent of its population engaged in agriculture.
+In the early years of Soviet Armenia, 80 percent of its population engaged in agriculture.
 From 1929 to 1936, the government began the process of industrialization, and by 1935, the gross product from agriculture reached the 132% and the gross product from industry reached the 650%, both compared to the production in 1928.
 The economic revolution of the 1930s, however, came with a cost, breaking up the traditional peasant family and village institution and compelling many living in the rural countryside to settle in urban areas.
 At the time of the USSR's dissolution, "close to 80 percent" of Armenia's population lived in urban centers and worked in heavy industry, management, and the service sector.

 During Khrushchev's secretaryship, the large collective farms were divided into smaller ones, and farmers were permitted to cultivate small plots for their own personal use.
 Armenia was permitted to plant other crops besides grain—including the production of tobacco, vegetables, grapes and other fruits—more suitable to Armenia's soil and climate.
-The newly-introduced production of livestock and various irrigation projects increased Armenia's agricultural output.
+The newly introduced production of livestock and various irrigation projects increased Armenia's agricultural output.
 However, the lack of land suitable for farming meant the republic's agricultural output was less compared to other republics.

 The Brezhnev era saw the rise of a prospering tourism sector, which constituted a substantial portion of Soviet Armenia's economy.
 Cultural exchanges were initiated and hotels and museums were opened.
 Metsamor Nuclear Power Plant was constructed and launched in 1976, satisfying the electricity needs of Armenia, Georgia, and Azerbaijan.
-During this period, the rising industrial output of Armenia, the levels of pollution increased, which caused the growth in cancer cases and ecological problems.
+During this period, while the industrial output of Armenia rose, the levels of pollution increased, which caused a growth in cancer cases and ecological problems.